LeNPaul/Lagrange/_posts/2022-03-19-camera-calibration.md

 title: "Primer on camera calibration"
 author: "Paul Vinh Phan"
 categories: journal
+image: reprojection.gif
 tags: [camera,calibration,intrinsic,extrinsic,optimization,levenberg-marquardt]
 ---

 {:centeralign: style="text-align: center;"}

+# Intro

-Below is an overview of the theory behind camera calibration, specifically Zhang's method.
+Below is an primer of the theory behind camera calibration, specifically Zhang's method.
-My hope is that the ordering of concepts here will help new readers feel 'at home' more quickly when navigating calibration literature.
+My hope is that the ordering of concepts here will help new readers feel at home more quickly when navigating calibration literature.

 For a deep dive into Zhang's method, I highly recommend this [tutorial paper by Burger](https://www.researchgate.net/profile/Wilhelm-Burger/publication/303233579_Zhang's_Camera_Calibration_Algorithm_In-Depth_Tutorial_and_Implementation/links/5eaad8c9a6fdcc70509c3c9b/Zhangs-Camera-Calibration-Algorithm-In-Depth-Tutorial-and-Implementation.pdf).
 For those interested in a 'from scratch' Python implementation: [github.com/pvphan/camera-calibration](https://github.com/pvphan/camera-calibration).

+Here's an image which helps paint a picture of the information considered in camera calibration:

 ![](assets/img/pict_calib_mini2.gif)
 {: centeralign }